caicedocc/Ads1015_esp8266/README.md

 ## Functions

-Providing you `#include <Ads1015_esp8266.h>` library in your sketch then just create an object of type
+Providing you `#include <Ads1015_esp8266.h>` library in your sketch then just instantiate an object of type
 `Ads1015_esp8266  whateverName(uint8_t Address);` where Address is one of the following slave addresses:

 - `0x48`	address pin of ADS1015 connected to GND